alcionai/corso/website/blog/2023-4-10-incrementals-pt1.md

 query API, it’s important to first define what’s in a backup and the terminology we’ll be using throughout this post.

+### Kopia

+Corso makes extensive use of [Kopia](https://github.com/kopia/kopia) to implement our Microsoft 365 backup functionality.
+Kopia is a fast and secure open-source backup/restore tool that allows you to create encrypted snapshots of your data and save the snapshots to remote or cloud storage of your choice.

 ### Backup layout

-Internally, a single Corso backup consists of three main parts: a kopia manifest that Corso uses as the root object of the backup (BackupModel), a kopia snapshot of indexing information for Corso, and a kopia snapshot of the item data in the backup.
+Internally, a single Corso backup consists of three main parts: a kopia manifest that Corso uses as the root object of the backup (BackupModel), a kopia index for Corso, and a kopia data backup.
 The BackupModel contains summary information about the status of the backup (did it have errors, how many items did it backup, etc) and pointers to the two snapshots that contain information.

-The snapshot with indexing information contains the data output during a `corso backup details` command and is used to filter the set of restored items during restore commands.
-The snapshot contains one entry for every backed up M365 item in the backup.
+The kopia index contains the data output during a `corso backup details` command and is used to filter the set of restored items during restore commands.
+The index contains one entry for every backed up Microsoft 365 item in the backup.

-The snapshot of item data contains the raw bytes that Corso backed up from M365.
+The data backup contains the raw bytes that Corso backed up from Microsoft 365.
-Internally, Corso uses a file hierarchy in kopia that closely mirrors the layout of the data in M365.
+Internally, Corso uses a file hierarchy in kopia that closely mirrors the layout of the data in Microsoft 365.
 For example, if the user has a file in the OneDrive folder `work/important` then Corso creates a kopia path `<tenant ID>/onedrive/<user ID>/files/<drive ID>/root/work/important` for that file.

 Corso also stores a few extra bits of metadata to help with incremental backups.
-Most importantly, it stores the Graph API’s delta tokens retrieved during the backup process as well as a mapping relating the current M365 folder IDs to their paths.
+Most importantly, it stores the Graph API’s delta tokens retrieved during the backup process as well as a mapping relating the current Microsoft 365 folder IDs to their paths.
 This information is stored with different path prefixes (ex. uses `onedriveMetadata` instead of `onedrive`) to make it straightforward to separate out from backed up item data.